-The Cockier Spaniel is a truly one of the best kid friendly dogs and will get along just fine with both young and older children, again, provided the kids know that a dog (of any breed) is not a toy.
+The Cocker Spaniel is truly one of the best kid-friendly dogs and will get along just fine with both young and older children, again, provided the kids know that a dog (of any breed) is not a toy.
 You will especially love this dog’s look as it ages, as they are beautiful, sweet and extremely loyal.

 Perhaps the most famous Border Collie was Lassie.
-If you recall, Lassie was quick to rescue anybody trapped down a well so that should give you a pretty good idea what type of dog you are taking home.
+If you recall, Lassie was quick to rescue anybody trapped down a well so that should give you a pretty good idea of what type of dog you are taking home.

 Gentle, predictable, easy to train and best of all they love kids; in fact, the Collie tends to be protective of their pack and are great for bonding with kids of all ages.
 They love to please and protect their owners.